Your Partner In Whole Body Health

 “Evie Rosado Has Been a Great Asset to My Wife and I.”

 She clearly possesses a truly exceptional understanding of anatomy and how the body works.
-She is both responsive to our requests and at the same time intuitive to what our needs are simply through her touch.
-We find she is able to adjust her methods and techniques to adapt to our bodies needs of the day.
-Sometimes it’s more relaxing and stress relieving while other times will include more deep tissue and muscular relief.
-Her health suggestions are helpful and never overbearing.
+She is both responsive to our requests and at the same time intuitive to what our needs are simply through her touch.. . .
 Great massage table-side manner and personality, we give her an A+ all the way!

 -A.J. & Erin

 Chinese herbs have been used for thousands of years in conjunction with acupuncture.
 They offer a gentle way to heal the body outside of the treatment room.
-Chinese herbs include flowers, roots, barks, fruits, seeds, nuts, and stems.
-They are safe, natural, and effective when used under the supervision of our Board-Certified Chinese herbalists on staff.
+They include flowers, roots, barks, fruits, seeds, nuts, and stems.
+They are safe, natural, and effective when recommended by a Board-Certified Chinese Herbalist.

 Our on-site Chinese herbal dispensary is the only one of its kind in the Oak Park area.
-We use only the highest-quality Chinese herbs in powdered (granular form).
-We can customize Chinese herbs and blend them to fit your specific needs and address your health concerns so you feel better faster.
+We use only the highest-quality herbs in powdered (granular form).
+We can customize and blend them to fit your specific needs and address your health concerns so you feel better faster.

-With all patients, we perform a drug-herb interaction check to ensure no side effects or interactions occur between Chinese herbs and the medications and supplements you are taking.
+With all patients, we perform a drug-herb interaction check to ensure no side effects or interactions occur between herbs and the medications and supplements you are taking.
 Got questions about Chinese herbs?
 Visit our herb FAQs here.
-Have a question for our Board-Certified Chinese herbalists?
+Have a question for one of our Board-Certified Chinese herbalists?
 Contact them here.

 Cupping involves placing special cups (glass or plastic) on the skin and suctioning the air from inside the cups.
 It helps your body get rid of lactic acid and toxins that are lingering below the surface.
 Oftentimes, a pink or red mark will result – not from bruising, but instead, as a sign that lactic acid and toxins have been released.
 The mark typically lasts for 1-3 days but for some people may last for a week or longer.